-Despite cutting maternal and infant mortality by half between 1990 and 2008, maternal and child health (MCH) remains a priority in Nigeria, particularly in rural areas.
+Despite cutting maternal and infant mortality by half between 1990 and 2008, maternal and child health (MCH) remains a priority in Nigeria.
 Between 2012 and 2015, the Government of Nigeria implemented a Subsidy Reinvestment and Empowerment Programme (SURE-P) to invest the revenue from fuel subsidy reduction into a social protection fund to improve lives of vulnerable populations.

-One of its components focused on improving the access to MCH services and outcomes (SURE-P/MCH) through combination of supply and demand side issues.
-The supply-side measures included recruitment of additional staff including midwives and community health workers (CHWs), infrastructure development and increasing the availability of supplies and medicines.
-The demand-side measures aimed to increase utilization of MCH services through conditional cash transfers (CCTs) which were given to pregnant women to facilitate ante-natal care, deliver at a health facility, and encourage post-natal care such as vaccinations.
+One component focused on improving access to MCH services and outcomes (SURE-P/MCH) through combination of supply and demand-side issues.
+The supply-side measures involved recruitment of additional midwives and community health workers (CHWs), infrastructure development and provision of supplies and medicines.
+The demand-side measures involved mobilisation of Ward Development Committees and provision of conditional cash transfers (CCTs) to pregnant women to facilitate their uptake of ante-natal care, deliver at a health facility, and encourage post-natal care such as vaccinations.

 Aims & Objectives

-The overall aim of this project is to inform strengthening, scaling up, and sustainability of changes achieved by CHW programmes.
-This is being achieved through investigating to what extent, and under what conditions, a Nigerian CHW programme (with or without CCT) promoted equitable access to quality services; improves MCH outcomes and under what conditions these changes can be sustained following withdrawal of targeted programme support.
+his research seeks to inform strengthening, scaling up, and sustainability of changes achieved by CHW programmes.
+We investigated to what extent, and under what conditions, a Nigerian CHW programme promoted equitable access to quality services; improved MCH outcomes and under what conditions these changes can be sustained following withdrawal of programme support.